-The Learning Management Environment Steering Committee identifies opportunities and provides recommendations regarding the tools and functionality of University-wide learning technologies.
-Drawing on expertise in both technology and pedagogy, the Steering Committee seeks to provide guidance in the development of robust environments for learning, discovery, and engagement for faculty and students that are grounded in sound principles of learning and practice.
-This group will also engage in substantive research and discussions that deal with the important role that learning technology plays in various educational modalities in play at Northeastern University.
+The Learning Management Environment Steering Committee (LMESC) identifies opportunities and provides recommendations regarding the tools and functionality of University-wide learning technologies.
+The Steering Committee will employ its technology and pedagogy expertise to advance learning, discovery, and engagement grounded in sound principles of learning and practice.
+This group will research and discuss the role of learning technologies at Northeastern University.

 - Identifying opportunities for improvement by creating efficiencies, expanding access to technology and improving support in the LME